-Both hemp and marijuana contain compounds called cannabinoids, the active ingredients that interact with the body’s endocannabinoid system (ECS).
-The ECS plays a central role in our daily lives by regulating many bodily functions.
+Both hemp and marijuana contain compounds called cannabinoids, which interact with the body’s endocannabinoid system (ECS).
+ECS plays a central role in our daily lives by regulating many bodily functions.

-Cannabis contains about 120 different cannabinoids and many are exclusive to the plant.
-THC is the famous cannabinoid that causes intoxication.
+Cannabis contains about 120 different cannabinoids, and many are exclusive to the plant.
+THC is a famous cannabinoid that causes intoxication.